shiningsurya/cadencer/README.md

 Since, there are two observatories and we would want our plots to have the same style, it is advised (suggested) to make pickle files at the sites and copy them over to the same system where one can have the plots in the same style.

-To customize the plots and unleash the asthetics of `matplotlib`, please edit the `plotter.py` file to your liking.
+To customize the plots and unleash the aesthetics of `matplotlib`, please edit the `plotter.py` file to your liking.
 Please don't make any changes to the `cadencer.py` unless you know what you're doing.
 Entire plotting function is moved to a different to tend to the customization needs.

 `cadencer.py` can do the following: